 Additional Methodology Courses—At Least One Course

-To bolster your research skills, you’ll need to take at least one research methods course, inside or outside the SOJC, in addition to the two research methods courses listed above.
+To strengthen your research skills, you’ll need to take at least one research methods course, inside or outside the SOJC, in addition to the two research methods courses listed above.
+We strongly encourage you to take additional methods courses to support your dissertation research.

 Media Studies Specialty—Take 12+ Credits

-This is where you’ll establish your specific area of media studies expertise.
-Choose an area that SOJC faculty already have expertise in, or blaze your own path with a different area of study within the communication/media studies field.
-Then register for at least 12 credits (typically 3–4 courses) to start building a core of knowledge in your specialty area.
+This is where you’ll establish your specific area of communication/media studies expertise.
+Choose an area of SOJC faculty expertise, or blaze your own path with a different area of study within the communication/media studies field.
+Then register for at least 12 credits (typically three to four courses) to start building a core of knowledge in your specialty area.

 Courses Outside the Field—Take 12+ Credits

-Our PhD program stresses the interconnections between media and other disciplines.
-That’s why we’ll ask you to design an integrated outside field component consisting of three to four courses in UO schools and colleges beyond the SOJC.
+Our PhD program stresses the interconnections between communication/media and other disciplines.
+That’s why we’ll ask you to design an integrated outside field component consisting of at least three to four courses in UO schools and colleges beyond the SOJC.

 Dissertation—At Least 18 Credits

-After completing your coursework and passing a comprehensive exam, you’ll be ready to start contributing to the field.
-Your dissertation is a substantial document presenting your original research that adds to the scholarly body of knowledge about media studies.
-You’ll need to enroll in at least 18 credits of J603 and work on your research and dissertation for at least two terms.
+You’ll work with your advisor to begin drafting a dissertation proposal.
+After completing your coursework and passing comprehensive exams, you’ll work with your advisor and dissertation committee to finalize your proposal.
+Your dissertation is a substantial document presenting your original research that adds to the scholarly body of knowledge about communication/media studies.
+After obtaining committee approval of your proposal, ideally no later than fall term of your third year, you’ll advance to candidacy and begin your dissertation research.
+You’ll need to enroll in at least 18 credits of JCOM 603 and work on your research and dissertation for at least two terms.

 Questions?